TOPANGA BANJO•FIDDLE MUSICIAN CONTEST

 •Pick material that is within your capabilities.
 Even though difficulty is considered, the point system penalizes mistakes and unevenness far more than it rewards dazzling technique.

 •Keep an even tempo.
 Start on the slow side and try not to speed up.
-Rehearse, with your back-up if applicable, before coming to the stage.
+Rehearse, with your back-up if applicable.

 •Observe how others utilize the microphones.
 Crowding them causes distortion, but you must be heard to be judged.

 •If you wish to improve your performance for next year, send a request to the registrar to have your scores sent to you.
 It is valuable to know in which areas you were strong or need improvement, and to see how you fared compared to the winners in your category.
-Requests may be called in to the Hotline or requested via email at email@example.com after the contest.
+Requests may be requested via email at email@example.com after the contest.

 • Your Contestant Registration Fee allows you to compete in more than one category.